How To Join

 Q: Will Cadet training affect my schoolwork?

-A: Education is very important to Cadets.
+A: Education is very important to Cadets and school should always come first.
 Cadet training is a hands-on, activity-based program that should complement your school studies.
 In fact, some provincial and territorial education boards accept Cadet subjects for school credits.
 As well, there are several scholarships available through Cadets.

 Q: How old do I have to be to join Cadets?